 Examples of discovery material include police reports, witness statements, photographs, videos, and any other information that the parties plan to use at trial.
-The United States Constitution requires prosecutors to provide the defense with any evidence that might hurt the prosecution's case, called exculpatory evidence.
+The U.S. Constitution requires prosecutors to provide the defense with any evidence that might hurt the prosecution's case, called exculpatory evidence.

 Plea bargaining is the most common way criminal cases are resolved.
 A plea bargain is an agreement between the defendant and the prosecution to resolve a criminal case without going to trial.
 Most commonly, the defendant agrees to plead guilty or no contest to one or more of the charged offenses, and the prosecutor agrees to dismiss or reduce the remaining charges or recommend a lighter sentence, or both.

 In most jurisdictions, plea bargaining can take place any time after the defendant has been charged, up to and including the morning of the trial (the defendant can even plead mid-trial).